-For this process, we’re going to use SEMrush (you get a free trial for 14 days with that link), an all-in-one suite of digital marketing tools popular among professional SEO.
+For this process, we’re going to use SEMrush (you get a free trial), an all-in-one suite of digital marketing tools popular among professional SEO.
 It includes almost every tool you’d need to manage a successful organic online marketing campaign.

 Before we begin, if you don’t have an SEMrush account yet, go to the site and register for free: